Utility NexusMind (UNMD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Utility NexusMind Price Prediction for 2025–2050

-According to your Utility NexusMind price prediction, the value of UNMD is expected to change by 238.64%, reaching a price of 6.2308USD by 2050.
+According to your Utility NexusMind price prediction, the value of UNMD is expected to change by 238.64%, reaching a price of 5.7906USD by 2050.

 Short Term Utility NexusMind Price Prediction For Today, Tomorrow, This Week, and 30 Days